MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Sites/New-MgSiteContentType.md

     - `[AllowedContentTypes <IMicrosoftGraphContentTypeInfo[]>]`: Content types allowed in document set.
     - `[DefaultContents <IMicrosoftGraphDocumentSetContent[]>]`: Default contents of document set.
       - `[ContentType <IMicrosoftGraphContentTypeInfo>]`: contentTypeInfo
-      - `[FileName <String>]`: Name of the file in resource folder that should be added as a default content or a template in the document set
+      - `[FileName <String>]`: Name of the file in resource folder that should be added as a default content or a template in the document set.
       - `[FolderName <String>]`: Folder name in which the file will be placed when a new document set is created in the library.
-    - `[PropagateWelcomePageChanges <Boolean?>]`: Indicates whether to add the name of the document set to each file name.
+    - `[PropagateWelcomePageChanges <Boolean?>]`: Specifies whether to push welcome page changes to inherited content types.
     - `[SharedColumns <IMicrosoftGraphColumnDefinition1[]>]`:
-    - `[ShouldPrefixNameToFile <Boolean?>]`: Add the name of the Document Set to each file name.
+    - `[ShouldPrefixNameToFile <Boolean?>]`: Indicates whether to add the name of the document set to each file name.
     - `[WelcomePageColumns <IMicrosoftGraphColumnDefinition1[]>]`:
     - `[WelcomePageUrl <String>]`: Welcome page absolute URL.
   - `[DocumentTemplate <IMicrosoftGraphDocumentSetContent>]`: documentSetContent